Appenzell Railways: Operation

 The company also operates a bus service from Teufen, on the St. Gallen–Gais–Appenzell line, to Speicher, on the St. Gallen–Trogen line.
 Night bus services are operated over the routes of the St. Gallen–Gais–Appenzell and St. Gallen–Trogen lines.

+Services

+As of December 2023, Appenzell Railways (AB) operates eight regional train services that run on its own railway network.
+Trains operate as S-Bahn services (numbered 15, 20‒26 with "S" prefix) for St. Gallen S-Bahn (some also for Bodensee S-Bahn).
+In addition, AB also operate bus line 190.